5439 Cedar Valley Drive

 - Sign with site map, rules, regulations and site features

-- Improved 1-mile natural-surface trail with crusher fines
+- Improved 0.7-mile natural-surface trail with crusher fines

 - Morey Wildlife Reserve was acquired in 2000 by the City of Loveland as a passive wildlife viewing area.

-- The site was evaluated by Colorado Parks & Wildlife prior to purchase for its suitability for wildlife viewing.
-The CPW gave the site high marks and agreed with the proposed uses.
+- The site was evaluated by Colorado Parks & Wildlife prior to purchase for its suitability for wildlife habitat and viewing.
+CPW gave the site high marks and agreed with the proposed uses.

 - Funding was provided by the City of Loveland and Great Outdoors Colorado (GOCO).

 - The site was gravel mined and reclaimed by the Morey family.

 - A Conservation Easement is held by Colorado Open Lands (formerly Legacy Land Trust).
 The easement language promotes wildlife viewing by the public.
 It allows for an environmental education center, restrooms, parking lot, trail and other amenities.
 The easement prohibits active recreation such as hunting, fishing, bicycling, jogging, and dogs.